ArtWalk-MoAW/Artwalk/README.md

 ### 🗺️ Art Route Planning
 - Integrated map shows artworks across the city
+*Note: due to the scope of the project, we have decided to only show Munich's artworks on the map*
 - Users can plan personalized routes based on interest, distance, or art style
 - Suggested thematic routes based on the users preferences